PART #007 of “WHERE ANGELS FEAR TO TREAD”

 God always makes the first move!
 We cannot do this on our own.

-HE will enlighten us and give us a taste of His Goodness, but it’s up to us to lay hold of and fully embrace it.
+God will always enlighten us and give us a taste of His Goodness, but it’s up to us to lay hold of and fully embrace it.

 HE will never force Himself upon us and infringe our free will to choose.